 2020 Golden Valley Conference Coach of the Year

 “I’m incredibly grateful to be a part of this department and I feel very lucky that Mr. Bob Brown has entrusted me with the future of the basketball program.
-This storybook season we experienced together showcased how Redwoods can be a place where student-athletes can develop holistically and move onto the University level – all while engaging and inspiring our local community.”
+The storybook season we experienced together showcased how Redwoods can be a place where student-athletes can develop holistically and move onto the University level – all while engaging and inspiring our local community.
+We want to keep driving this thing forward into 2021-2022.”

 Bisio comes to College of the Redwoods after becoming the winningest head coach in Arcata High School boys’ basketball history – compiling a record of 82-31 in his four seasons.
 During his tenure, the Tigers made four-straight North Coast Section playoff appearances, including a run to the state playoffs in the 2015-2016 season.
 In that time, Arcata captured three-straight HDN Conference titles, three-straight conference tournament titles, and produced three-straight league MVP’s.